- When is a pet considered a service animal?

 "I am getting a service animal, and it’s a turkey."

-While this may seem silly or unrealistic, but the truth is this is a real story.
+While this may seem silly or unrealistic, the truth is that this is a true story!
 As a landlord, what do you say?
-Do you know the laws around service animals?
-If you don’t, you should brush up because HUD doesn’t take service animals lightly.
-Let’s test your knowledge a bit.
+Do you know the laws for service animals in your rental properties?
+HUD doesn’t take service animals lightly.

 True or false?
 A tenant may only make a request for a service animal at the time of application.

 False!
-Per HUD, a tenant may at any time make a request for a service animal at your property.
-This could be the day they move in, a week after moving in, or even a year after moving in.
-You as the investment property owner are legally required to allow the service animal.
+Per HUD, a tenant may make a request for a service animal at your property at an time - the day they move in, a week after moving in, or even a year after moving in.
+You are legally required to allow the service animal.

 True or false?
 You may deny a service animal if the breed is on a restricted list.

 Service animal requests should be treated as reasonable accommodation requests.
-The three criteria to weigh before you approve or reject a service animal request are as follows:
+The three criteria that must be met for a tenant to have a service animal on your rental property:

 - There must be a disability.

-- The accommodation must be necessary to fully enjoy the property.
+- The accommodation or modification must be necessary to fully enjoy the property.